-Railway Interchange 2017 (RI17) Show Management is making preparations for its upcoming event by further making attendees and exhibitors aware of its no suitcasing / outboarding policies.
-Show Management has mandated increased measures to protect exhibitors from suitcasing at RI17 which takes away from their exhibit space investment and undermines our industry.
-Our rules and regulations strictly prohibit solicitation, suitcasing or outboarding by attendees who transact business at Railway Interchange 2017 or hotels or venues associated with the event who are not exhibiting.
+One of the responsibilities of the sponsors of Railway Interchange is to make attendees and exhibitors aware of its “no suitcasing / outboarding” policies.
+Show Management has mandated increased measures to protect exhibitors from suitcasing at RI, which takes away from their exhibit space investment and undermines our industry.
+Our rules and regulations strictly prohibit solicitation, suitcasing or outboarding by attendees who transact business at Railway Interchange or hotels or venues associated with the event who are not exhibiting.

 What are suitcasing and outboarding?